 If you don’t yet have a business listing on Zomato, visit: http://www.zomato.com/business#add.
 Or if you already have a listing and would like to claim it as your own, visit: http://www.zomato.com/business#ads.

-MenuPages, a GrubHub brand, is a restaurant search portal that aims to help users find places to eat.
+MenuPages, also a GrubHub brand, is a restaurant search portal that aims to help users find places to eat.
 It also has a collection of thousands of restaurant menus that are regularly updated, along with reviews and recommendations from its community of users.

 More than 50 million people are using Foursquare, discovering great local businesses by turning to location-based reviews and recommendations.
 Over 1.9 million businesses have already claimed their locations to connect with their customers.

 To claim yours, visit http://business.foursquare.com/claim.
 Once you’ve claimed your listing, you can add your business name, category, hours of operation, photos, links, and other helpful information.

-As you claim your listing on these restaurant review sites, make sure you follow these simple tips and tricks:
+As you claim your listing on these restaurant review sites, make sure you follow these simple tips and tricks.

 When you can, add as much information about your business: business name, category, phone number address, cuisine type, hours of operation, etc.

-- Always make sure that your listing contains information that is complete, correct, and up-to-date.
+It’s extremely important that your listing contains information that is complete, correct, and up-to-date.
 Each site will have options for editing your listing in case you made operational changes or moved to a new address.

-- Respond to reviews professionally, promptly, and politely.
+Also be sure to respond to reviews professionally, promptly, and politely.
 This shows that you’re a business owner who values customer feedback, and that your establishment takes the time to listen to what customers have to say.

 Restaurateurs who keep their fingers on the pulse of evolving diner demands and expectations are the ones most likely to succeed.
 Carefully manage your customer feedback.
 Then make adjustments based on what you learn.
 This can spell the difference between dining experiences that delight and experiences that don’t.